aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_evolution.md

 * For Athena supported schema changes and an explanation of behavior, refer to the [Updates and data formats in Athena](https://docs.aws.amazon.com/athena/latest/ug/handling-schema-updates-chapter.html#summary-of-updates) documentation and [Updates in tables with partitions](https://docs.aws.amazon.com/athena/latest/ug/updates-and-partitions.html) documentation.

-* For compatible data type changes refer to [Changing a column's data type](https://docs.aws.amazon.com/athena/latest/ug/types-of-updates.html#updates-changing-column-type).
+* For compatible data type changes refer to [Change a column data type](https://docs.aws.amazon.com/athena/latest/ug/updates-changing-column-type.html).

     {: .note }
     Some supported data type conversions are not listed, for example, changing decimal precision and scale.